-For adults, vaccines are recommended to prevent serious diseases such as influenza (flu), shingles, pneumonia, hepatitis and whooping cough (pertussis), respiratory syncytial virus (RSV), HPV infections and hepatitis.
+For adults, vaccines are recommended to prevent serious diseases such as influenza (flu), pneumonia, COVID-19, shingles, whooping cough (pertussis), respiratory syncytial virus (RSV), HPV infections and hepatitis.

-Vaccine recommendations for adults change often based on the latest scientific information, and input from the top medical provider organizations across the country.
-That’s why it’s important to touch base with an annual visit to your Methodist Physicians Clinic health care provider.
+Vaccine recommendations for adults often change based on the latest scientific information and input from the top medical organizations across the country.
+That’s why annual wellness visits with your Methodist Physicians Clinic health care provider are so critical.

-According to the recent statistics of the Centers for Disease Control and Prevention estimates that:
+According to the recent statistics of the Centers for Disease Control and Prevention (CDC):

-- About 10 to 13 percent of people who get shingles will experience a painful complication called post herpetic neuralgia (PHN).
+- Up to 13% of people who get shingles will experience a painful complication called post herpetic neuralgia (PHN).
 This pain can last from weeks to years and can be extremely debilitating.

-- As many as 2.2 million people suffer from chronic hepatitis B, with complications such as liver cancer.
+- As many as 2.2 million people suffer from chronic hepatitis B, with complications such as liver cancer and cirrhosis.

-Immunizations are about more than just protecting yourself from diseases and complications.
+Immunizations are about more than just protecting yourself from infections and their complications.
 They’re also about protecting others.
-Unfortunately, according to the CDC, nearly a third of adults don’t get the vaccinations they need.
+Unfortunately, according to the CDC, nearly one-third of U.S. adults don’t get the vaccinations they need.

 Here are four good reasons you should get vaccinated:

-- Peace of mind.
 Are you someone who waits to get vaccinated until you hear news of an outbreak?
 The time to get vaccinated is before disease arrives.
-Stay up-to-date on your immunizations because no one knows when the next outbreak will happen.
+Stay current on your immunizations because no one knows when the next outbreak will happen.